2016 Brno central station referendum: History

-The idea of repeating the referendum on the same topic appeared in the beginning of 2013 after the first successful local referendum in city of Pilsen, the same day as Presidential elections.
+The idea of repeating the referendum on the same topic appeared in the beginning of 2013 after the first successful local referendum in Plzeň, the same day as Presidential elections.
 It was motivated by the change of legislation of the code of local referendum, which was in the quorum – 35% instead of the previous 50% turnout is now necessary to make a referendum binding for a local authority.

 Legislation

 No legislation on a national referendum has been passed so far.
 There are just two types of local referendum in the Czech law – municipal referendum and regional referendum.
 Each type is regulated with a different code.
 In the case of Brno, the Local Referendum Code is relevant.